-As the fastest growing population in Canada, Indigenous people are well-placed to help address labour shortages and gaps in B.C. and across Canada.
-However, in 2017, 47% of unemployed Métis women and men identified not having enough education or training as a barrier to employment.
+Project Connect is a unique, employment-focused program delivering professional project administrator training for Métis students.
+As the fastest growing population in Canada, Indigenous people are well-placed to help address labour shortages in British Columbia and elsewhere.
+However, 47% of unemployed Métis peoples said a lack of sufficient education or training was a barrier to employment.

-Teaching around a real-world workplace or community issue as well as the incorporation of a Métis mentors component will also further support student engagement and success, both in the program and the job market.
+Utilizing technology to enable learning in an online environment became a key driver of student success.
+Teaching around real-world workplace or community issues as well as a Métis mentor component also reinforced student engagement and success in the program and the job market.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.